sebastianspicker/otherlight/docs/physics/relativity.md

 Behavior in this codebase:

-- Kepler mode: precession is derived from (a, e, period, c) unless a non-zero per-orbit override is provided.
+- Compatibility Kepler mode: precession is derived from (a, e, period, c) unless a non-zero per-orbit override is provided.
-- N-body mode: a star-centric 1PN correction is applied; per-orbit overrides are ignored.
+- Compatibility N-body mode: a star-centric 1PN correction is applied; per-orbit overrides are ignored.
-- Enhanced timing mode (`dynamics.relativityLevel="enhanced"`):
+- Compatibility enhanced timing mode (`dynamics.relativityLevel="enhanced"`):
   approximate multi-body Shapiro aggregation is available for observables/timing diagnostics.
-- `scientific-browser` runtime contract: relativity no longer gets silent model/solver defaults once enabled.
-  The V4 scientific-browser config now requires explicit `dynamics.relativityLevel`, `relativity.c`, `relativity.ltteIters`,
-  `relativity.ltteTolSec`, and `relativity.shapiroMinImpact`
-  when the corresponding timing features are enabled.
-  The shared `src/physics/relativity.ts` helpers still keep interactive-safe defaults for the default educational path.
-That defaulting path is now treated as an educational-runtime concern, not an open blocker on the bounded `S3` scientific-browser contract.
+- V4 browser runtime: relativity is unavailable.
+A valid enabled request fails with `SCB_RELATIVITY_UNAVAILABLE`; V4 never silently reports a relativity result. `scientific-browser` remains a strict educational validation profile.
+- V5 backend: relativity is not implemented in the current local backend and is excluded from its manifest validity domain.
 - Shared solver metadata:
   `solveLightTimeCorrectedResult(...)` emits convergence/status metadata (`converged`, `iterations`, `maxIters`, `tolSec`, Shapiro usage mode, and